hardwareunknown/public/getting-to-blinky-5-pcb/README.md

 Manufacturing files for the blinking circuit board shown in the "How to Make a PCB (Beginner's Guide)" video.

+To purchase:

-To purchase, go to https://jlcpcb.com/HWN (the HWN extension gives you some free coupons and helps the channel at the same time) and create a profile.
-Click the "order now" button at the top of the page and follow the instructions in the video.
-When you are upoading the gerber files, simply drag and drop the entire ZIP folder as-is, no need to extract it first.
-Select the "Assemble your PCB boards" radio button, upload the BOM and CPL files on the following page, then complete the order process as normal.
+1) Go to https://jlcpcb.com/HWN (the HWN extension gives you some free coupons and helps the channel at the same time) and create a profile.
+2) Click the "order now" button at the top of the page and follow the instructions in the video.
+3) When you are upoading the gerber files, simply drag and drop the entire ZIP folder as-is (don't extract the files).
+4) Select the "Assemble your PCB boards" radio button at the bottom of the order settings page then click the "confirm" button.
+5) Upload the BOM and CPL files on the following page.
+6) Complete the order process as normal.
 Enjoy your first PCB!